Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/1-Stage-1:-Basics/5-draw-multiple-points.md

 <i  class="image-description">System state after calling gl.bindBuffer function.
 The double headed arrow shows the target binding</i>
 </div>

-**NOTE: This step might not make sense to you right now but bear with me for some time we will discuss this in the chapter WebGL: State Machine**
+**NOTE: Binding buffer to the target may not make sense to you right now but bear with me for some time we will discuss this in the chapter WebGL: State Machine**

 ### 5. Insert data into the buffer
 Once the buffer is bound to a target, we are all set to transfer data from the system memory